 Tip 3: let people participate so they feel like they’re building the event they want to have.

 With big groups, over-communicating logistics seems intuitive.
 But we found it’s better to find the right balance between repetition, and not withhold information.

 So we used a typeform to communicate logistics and asked people to RSVP.
 And we left room for questions, since it’s inevitable to receive a few special needs from the group.

-Then as the event date got closer, we sent everyone a doc with the final itinerary, including a map of the venue, and highly-anticipated spa schedule.
+Then as the event date got closer, we sent everyone a PDF with the final itinerary, including a map of the venue, and highly-anticipated spa schedule.
 While we were at the event, blackboards kept people on schedule.

 Tip 4: think about the best way to communicate with your group at every stage of the process (pre-, during, and post-event).

 It’s always going to be challenging to keep everyone’s attention on the things they need to know.
 The objective is to run your event as smoothly as possible by minimizing dependency on the organizer.